 The Counseling Center staff is available to present information on a variety of mental health topics.
 We can conduct programs and workshops to university classes, organizations, or groups.

-Our counselors are available to consult with CMU students on any concerns.
+Our counselors are available to consult with CMU students, faculty, and/or staff on any concerns.

 Meet the Counselor